Jane Bryce

 Jane Bryce (born 1951) is a British writer, journalist, literary and cultural critic, as well as an academic.
 She was born and raised in Tanzania, has lived in Italy, the UK and Nigeria, and since 1992 has been based in Barbados.
 Her writing for a wide range of publications has focused on contemporary African and Caribbean fiction, postcolonial cinema and creative writing, and she is Professor Emerita of African Literature and Cinema at the University of the West Indies, Cave Hill.

 She edited the anthology Caribbean Dispatches: Inside Stories of the Caribbean (2006), and is the author of a 2007 collection of short fiction, entitled Chameleon.

 Background

 Early years

 Jane Bryce was born in 1951 in Lindi, Tanzania, and grew up in Moshi.
 She was educated at schools in Tanzania until the age of 13, when she was sent to school in England.
 As she said in an interview in African Writing, "I have a British passport, because when I was born in Tanzania, it was a British protectorate.
 We were given the choice of citizenship at 'Uhuru' [independence] and my father opted for British.
 As he was deported under the Africanization policy, perhaps it's as well, but then again, if we'd been Tanzanian citizens we wouldn't have been deported."
-As by now her father was working for the UN agency FAO, the family left for Rome in 1968 when she was seventeen.
+Since by now her father was working for the UN agency FAO, the family left for Rome in 1968 when she was seventeen.